ogartaganis/blockchain-developer-bootcamp-final-project/README.md

 There are no external dependencies, only internal, where you should also deploy `Ownable.sol`.

 You can run as a local node on port: 7545.

+## IMPORTANT
+Since the verifiers is a sensitive group of people, they're defined in the constructor but also through a function that is `ownerOnly`.
+So if any of you wants to use the verification, you have the option to contact the owner (me) to add you.
+Or trust the tests - trust the screencast.

+This is an MVP and as such it should be treated :)

+If you read till here, you rock 🤙